microsoft/service-fabric-aspnetcore/README.md

 This repo contains ASP.NET Core integration for Service Fabric Reliable Services.

-The `Microsoft.ServiceFabric.Services.AspNetCore.*` NuGet packages contain implementations of `ICommunicationListener` that start the ASP.NET Core web host for either Kestrel or WebListener in a Service Fabric Reliable Service.
+The `Microsoft.ServiceFabric.Services.AspNetCore.*` NuGet packages contain implementations of `ICommunicationListener` that start the ASP.NET Core web host for either Kestrel or HttpSys in a Service Fabric Reliable Service.
 The `ICommunicationListener` allows you to configure `IWebHost`, and then it manages its lifetime.

 This repo builds the following packages:
 -	Microsoft.ServiceFabric.AspNetCore.Abstractions
 -	Microsoft.ServiceFabric.AspNetCore.HttpSys
 -	Microsoft.ServiceFabric.AspNetCore.Kestrel
--	Microsoft.ServiceFabric.AspNetCore.WebListener
 -   Microsoft.ServiceFabric.AspNetCore.Configuration

 These packages are documented [here](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-communication-aspnetcore).